Great Canadian Casino Vancouver

-Great Canadian Casino Vancouver (formerly Hard Rock Casino & Boulevard Casino) in Coquitlam, British Columbia is the largest casino in the province of British Columbia by gaming space.
-The casino is open 24 hours a day and is owned by Great Canadian Entertainment.
+Great Canadian Casino Vancouver in Coquitlam, British Columbia is the largest casino in the province of British Columbia by gaming space.
+The casino is open 24 hours a day and as of May 2026 is owned by Petroglyph Development Group.
+The former owner was Great Canadian Entertainment, which now licenses their name to the new owners.

+The casino opened in October 2001 as the Casino Coquitlam.
+It was renamed Boulevard Casino in 2005/2006 with the addition of the Red Robinson Show Theatre, which was briefly and controversially rebranded The Theatre at the Hard Rock Casino Vancouver in late 2013 before becoming the Molson Canadian Theatre in May 2016 following a sponsorship.
+The casino itself was also rebranded as the Hard Rock Casino Vancouver before becoming Great Canadian Casino in late 2023, and the arena became the Show Theatre.

+History

+1996–2013: As Casino Coquitlam and Boulevard Casino

+In 1996, the provincial NDP government allowed an expanded gambling initiative supporting slot machines, higher betting limits, and the creation of permanent casinos over temporary gaming halls.
+Great Canadian Entertainment planned to relocate its casino from Delta to Richmond, but this was rejected, as Richmond was initially concerned regarding the expansion before both cities later reverted these restrictions.

-According to their 2006–07 annual report, Boulevard Casino was the third most profitable gaming venue in B.C., earning over $158 million, an increase of $28.9 million from the previous year, attributed to the new show theatre hosting up to 5,000 guests on show nights.
+Great Canadian opened the Casino Coquitlam on October 13, 2001, and in 2005/2006, it was renamed the Boulevard Casino following a $105 million expansion and a renovation that added a parking garage that can hold 1,600 cars, and the 21,000 sqft Red Robinson Show Theatre with a seating capacity of 1,074 and a spiral lift system.
+According to their 2006–2007 annual report, Boulevard Casino was the third most profitable gaming venue in B.C., earning over $158 million, an increase of $28.9 million from the previous year, attributed to the new show theatre hosting up to 5,000 guests on show nights.

-The funding agreement with the province means the casino must give 10% of its net take to the city of Coquitlam.
-In 2010, Coquitlam received $8.2 million, which the city used for a community group fund and major capital projects, including the Chimo Aquatic and Fitness Centre (2008), Percy Perry Stadium renovation (2009), Coquitlam Sports Centre renovation (2010), and the new Coquitlam Public Library (2011).
+The funding agreement with the province means the casino must give 10% of its net take to the City of Coquitlam.
+In 2010, Coquitlam received $8.2 million, which was used for a community group fund and major capital projects.

-The casino re-branded itself as Hard Rock Casino Vancouver on December 20, 2013, following an agreement with the Seminole Tribe of Florida, the legal franchisor and owner of the Hard Rock Cafe.
-In December 2023, it was rebranded again to Great Canadian Casino Vancouver.

-Amenities

-As part of the 2006 expansion, the new 1,074-seat The Molson Canadian Theatre was opened on-site.